utisss/ISSS_webShell/README.md

+# ISSS webShell

+This repository houses the source code of the official [Information & Systems Security Society website](https://www.isss.io).

+Although the webShell is a static (plain HTML) site, the source code is compartmentalized using [Handlebars](http://handlebarsjs.com/) and built using [Gulp](http://gulpjs.com/).
+This makes it simple for contributors to update site content, without having to modify a single large HTML file.

 ## Developer Setup

 To make your own build, make sure you have the latest versions of Node.js (4+) and NPM (3+) installed.
 Then, clone the repository and install the dependencies: